LachlanMcCulloch/blog/_posts/2025-05-27-bounding-boxes-and-bovine-nightmares.md

 the rest of the f\*\*\*ing owl” situation), we finally get something beautiful.
 A lovely pasture of grazing bulls.

-{% include video.html src="/assets/videos/2025-05-27-bounding-boxes-and-bovine-nightmares/cow-array.webm" %}
+{% include video_with_caption.html src="/assets/videos/2025-05-27-bounding-boxes-and-bovine-nightmares/cow-array.webm" caption="🐂🐂🐂 (Scaled and tamed.)
+The bulls are finally behaving." %}

 ## Wrapping up